faskowit/multiAtlasTT/README.md

 * [aicha](https://www.gin.cnrs.fr/en/tools/aicha/) (345 cortical nodes + 14 subcort nodes)
   * > Joliot, M., Jobard, G., Naveau, M., Delcroix, N., Petit, L., Zago, L., ... & Tzourio-Mazoyer, N. (2015).
 AICHA: An atlas of intrinsic connectivity of homotopic areas.
 Journal of neuroscience methods, 254, 46-59.
-  * The original volmetric atlas in MNI space was projected for fsaverage using the CBIG's lab's [registration fusion](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/registration/Wu2017_RegistrationFusion)
+  * The original volmetric atlas in MNI space was projected for fsaverage using the CBIG lab's [registration fusion](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/registration/Wu2017_RegistrationFusion)
-  * This is not the complete aicha atlas, as it is missing cortical areas.
+  * This is not the complete aicha atlas, as it is missing subcortical areas defined by that atlas.
+The subcort here are from FreeSurfer (as is the case with all these parcellations).

 * [baldassano](https://www.dpmlab.org/pubs.html) (170 + 14 subcort nodes)
   * > Baldassano, C., Beck, D. M., & Fei-Fei, L. (2015).
 Parcellating connectivity in spatial maps.
 PeerJ, 3, e784.